 For this reason, is it important to have a clear understanding of what your other options are.
 Start by finding out what workers’ compensation you’re entitled to at your workplace by contacting your office’s workers’ compensation insurer right away.
 If they tell you that you are entitled to benefits you have not received, request an LDOL-WC-1008 “Claim for Compensation” form to fill out and contact a lawyer to discuss your options right away.

 If your workers’ compensation claim has been completely denied by the insurance company, you can fill out an “Application for Adjudication of Claim” form to try and reverse the decision.
 Your chances of succeeding with this will be greatly increased if you’re able to hire a Tacoma personal injury attorney to assist with the process.

-– blank dates on the Workers’ Compensation Claim Form (remember that in the case of continuous trauma injuries, you may leave a date range rather than a single date);
+– blank dates on the Workers’ Comp Claim Form (remember that in the case of continuous trauma injuries, you may leave a date range rather than a single date);

 – injuries to areas of the body that have previously been injured prior to employment;